 The City continues to fulfill statutory obligations to provide an Annual Report and Audited Financial Statements that meet the requirements of the Community Charter.
-Specific to the motion, the annual report provides an annual summary of the quarterly progress reports and provides key highlights and performance measures in visual graphics so that it is easily understood.
+The annual report provides an annual summary of the quarterly progress reports and provides key highlights and performance measures in visual graphics so that it is easily understood.
 The annual financial planning documents includes an in-depth detailed plan as well as short versions of the budget and financial information highlights.